Piedmont High School (California): School publications

 The school newspaper is the Piedmont Highlander, and the yearbook is the Pride but both were known as the Clan-O-Log until 2017.
 Both have existed since the early decades of Piedmont High history, and participants of each publication are involved by taking the offered course.
 In 2006, the Highlander placed sixth in the National Scholastic Press Association's Best of Show contest.
 In 2007, the library's Teen Advisory Board revived the publication of the literary magazine The Highland Piper, which had last been published in the 1970s.
 The publication has since been discontinued.

 Demographics

-The majority of the student body is White, 68%, and Asian, 22%.
+The majority of the student body is white, 68%, and Asian, 22%.
 In 2004, the San Francisco Chronicle highlighted the lack of racial and socioeconomic diversity in Piedmont in a Sunday front-page story.
-Comparing schools in Oakland and Piedmont, the article wrote that "wealth has created separate and unequal schools in [the] Bay Area and elsewhere."
+Comparing schools in Oakland and Piedmont, the article writer wrote that "wealth has created separate and unequal schools in [the] Bay Area and elsewhere."

 The majority of high school students have lived in Piedmont since elementary school.
 As in the surrounding cities, only residents of the city can attend school at the district, unless a parent is a district employee.
 Homes with physical addresses in Oakland that partially abut sections of the Piedmont borders can also send their children to Piedmont schools.